vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 (More information on that original configuration [can be found here](https://docs.vmst.io/post/2022/11/new-infrastructure/).)

-Over many iterations, we eventually moved Redis to a managed instance, separated Elastic Search to it's own host, and got better about controlling Sidekiq queues.
+Over many iterations, we eventually moved Redis to a managed instance, separated Elastic Search to its own host, and got better about controlling Sidekiq queues.

-What also became apparent over time is that the Docker containers for Mastodon burn a lot of CPU cycles, when deployed as we had done.
+What also became apparent over time is that the Docker containers for Mastodon burn a lot of CPU cycles when deployed as we had done.

 We have since moved all of the Mastodon components to locally compiled code running with Linux Systemd services.
 Not only has this proven more efficient, it's provided more flexibility.